ml-tooling/ml-hub/README.md

 ### Configuration

+#### Default Login

+When using the default config - so leaving the Jupyterhub config `c.Authenticator.admin_users` as it is -, a user named `admin` can access the hub with admin rights.
+If you use the default `NativeAuthenticator` as authenticator, youc must register the user `admin` with a password of your choice first before login in.
-In the default config, a user named `admin` can register and access the hub.
-If you use a different authenticator, you might want to set a different user as initial admin user as well.
+If you use a different authenticator, you might want to set a different user as initial admin user as well, for example in case of using oauth you want to set `c.Authenticator.admin_users` to a username returned by the oauth login.

 #### Environment Variables